brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ### Oil

-The description paints this as a grenade-type weapon that you can splash on enemies to increase fire damage, and that can be useful, but it can also be useful to make anything, or any area, flammable.
+The description paints this as a grenade-type weapon that you can splash on enemies to increase fire damage, and that can be useful, but it can also be useful to make any object, or any area, flammable.
 An object or area doused with oil will burn for 2 rounds, and this can be extended by throwing more oil into the flame.

 Smash a vial of oil on the floor, and have someone else ignite it with a tinderbox or lit torch to create a floor hazard to make enemies think twice about stepping through it.
-The oil can be poured down ahead of time to create a trap, and can be ignited in a number of ways—the Firebolt spell, placing a lit torch precariously on top of a door, or placing a torch in the oil and igniting it from 30 feet away with the Druidcraft spell.
+The oil can be poured down ahead of time to create a trap, and can be ignited in a number of ways—the Firebolt spell, placing a lit torch precariously on top of a door, or placing an unlit torch in the oil and igniting it from 30 feet away with the Druidcraft spell.

 ### Acid